SujalAhrodia/Practice_2020/README.md

 Follow up:
 What if you cannot modify the input lists?
 In other words, reversing the lists is not allowed.

+## Day 27

+> 1. Merge two sorted linked lists and return it as a new list.
+The new list should be made by splicing together the nodes of the first two lists.

+> 2. Merge k sorted linked lists and return it as one sorted list.
+Analyze and describe its complexity.

 </details>